azianmike/zoom-e2e-explained/README.md

 Given our original message `Peanuts do not grow on trees.
 Cashews do grow on trees.`, if we encrypt it with a basic Caesar cipher, we get `Wlhubaz kv uva nyvd vu ayllz.
 Jhzoldz kv nyvd vu ayllz.`
 <br/>

 Let's assume we hand off `Wlhubaz kv uva nyvd vu ayllz.
 Jhzoldz kv nyvd vu ayllz.` to our friend, Alice, to help us compress the message.
-Let's also assume Alica does not know the original message nor how to decrypt the message we gave her.
+Let's also assume Alice does not know the original message nor how to decrypt the message we gave her.
 <br/>

 Alica can't compress the message and keep the same meaning because Alica never knew the original meaning to begin with.